picandocodigo/List-Categories/readme.txt

 Donate Link: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support
 Tags: list, categories, cms
 Requires at least: 3.3
-Tested up to: 5.4.2
+Tested up to: 5.7.1
-Stable tag: 0.3
+Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Simple plugin to display categories in any post or page with a shortcode.
 It's basically a shortcode API interface to the [wp_list_categories](http://codex.wordpress.org/Template_Tags/wp_list_categories) WordPress function.
+So you can use any parameter from `wp_list_categories` in the shortcode.

 Usage: